isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-04-06-post-through-time-and-tide-a-survey-of-singapores-reefs.md

 <br><br>
 “… running as I said before along by the Ilands on the right hand, and coming by the aforesaid round Island [Pulau Mesemut Laut[^22]], on the right at the end of the row of Ilands whereby you pass, you shall see a small flat Iland [Cyrene Shoal], with a few trees, having a white sandy strand, which lieth east and west, with the mouth of ye Straight of Sincapura [Keppel Harbour], which you shall make towards….”[^23]
 <br><br>
-The seashore pandan (Pandanus tectorius), a native plant associated with sandy beaches, may have been the tree that lent its name to Pulo Pandan.
-By 1848, however, Pulo Pandan had been denuded of vegetation but gained a new toponym,[^24] as the <i>Singapore Free Press</i> noted: “Called by the Malays Pulo Pandan, and by the English Cyrene shoal; the trees have all disappeared, but aged natives say that there were many trees on the reef in former times, hence the Malays call it a Pulo or Island”.[^25]
+	The seashore pandan (<i>Pandanus tectorius</i>), a native plant associated with sandy beaches, may have been the tree that lent its name to Pulo Pandan.
+By 1848, however, Pulo Pandan had been denuded of vegetation but gained a new toponym,[^24] as the <i>Singapore Free Press</i> noted: “Called by the Malays Pulo Pandan, and by the English Cyrene shoal; the trees have all disappeared, but aged natives say that there were many trees on the reef in former times, hence the Malays call it a Pulo or Island.”[^25]
 <br><br>
 By the 1890s, whatever remained of the Pulo had vanished, and the <i>Descriptive Dictionary of British Malaya</i> had this to say of it: “[Cyrene] Shoal… presents a brilliant appearance at low water, being covered with live corals and shells, many of the most brilliant colours.
 It is a favourite hunting  ground for conchologists.”[^26]
 <br><br>